-In 2019 IJP are offering for the sixteenth time a travel and work fellowship for young journalists from Israel to spend a two-month period in Germany.
+In 2020 IJP are offering for the seventeenth time a travel and work fellowship for young journalists from Israel to spend a two-month period in Germany.

 We are doing this in cooperation with governmental institutions, foundations and sponsors in Germany and Israel.
 At the same time, the fellowship is being offered to journalists in Germany, who can apply to spend a two-month period in Israel.